Rigorous numerical integration of algebraic functions: Error bounds on numerical integration

 \end{corollary} \begin{proof} We have $\int_{z_1}^{z_2} g(z) dz= \int_{-1}^{1}h(z)dz$.
 Because $\abs{g}$ is bounded on $L(z_1, z_2, r)$ by $M$, we know that $\abs{h}$ is bounded on $L(-1, 1, r)$ by $\tfrac{1}{2}\abs{z_2-z_1}M$.
 The statement follows from applying Theorem~\ref{T: N required} and solving for $N$. \end{proof}

-\begin{remark} Note that Gauss-Legendre quadrature is exact on constant functions, so $g(z)$ and $g(z)-g(z_0)$ will be integrated with the same error.
+\begin{remark} Note that Gauss-Legendre quadrature is exact on constant functions, so $g(z)$ and $g(z)-g(z_0)$ will be integrated with the same error (at least in an exact field, see \S\ref{sec: rounding error} for comments about floating point arithmetic).
 Hence, it is sufficient to take $M$ to be a bound on the \emph{variation} of $g$ on $L(z_1, z_2, r)$. \end{remark}

 One can compute a sharp $M$ by finding the extremal values of $g(z)$ on the boundary of $L(z_1,z_2,r)$.
 In the next section we discuss how to compute a reasonable value for $M$ via a closed-form formula that can be relatively efficiently evaluated.